zeebe-io/enhancements/ZEP000-project-management.md

 ## Categorizing

 Issues are categorized via labels.
 The goal is to help prioritization by enabling the project manager to quickly filter issues by various dimensions.

+### How to

+The goal here is to provide a quick assessment of the issues to make prioritization faster, based on the information at hand.
+If there is not enough information, then the author should be asked to provide it.
+At this point, the issue should be marked as `Status: Needs Information`.

+If there is enough information, then whoever is categorizing should apply the appropriate labels to the best of their knowledge.
+It's not a goal here to be perfectly accurate: the categories may be revised over time as additional work is done on the issue.

+When categorizing bugs, developers should not be performing root cause analysis, but only a very broad initial assessment.
+Performing root cause analysis will be the task of the medic or the developer assigned to the issue should they start working on it before the medic has looked into it, or if the medic's investigation was inconclusive.

 ### Categories